Facebook to face US class action over children's online purchases

 One child said his mother let him spend $20 on her credit card toward the game “Ninja Saga,” but was later charged several hundred dollars for purchases he thought he made with “virtual, in-game currency.”
 The other said he took a debit card from his parents without permission and spent $1,059.

-People who sign up for Facebook must be at least 13 years old, according to the Menlo Park, California-based company.
+People who sign up for Facebook must be at least 13 years old, the Menlo Park, California-based company says on its website.

 “We’re very pleased with the decision,” J.R.
 Parker, a lawyer for the plaintiffs, said in a phone interview.
 “The difference between Facebook and other businesses is that the company is on actual notice of a user’s age, but treats children the same as adult users when it comes to taking their money.”